HedvigInsurance/ugglan/README.md

 ### Known issues

 ##### Run post-checkout issue
-This issue is related to Xcode caching
+This issue is related to the Xcode caching

 `xcodebuild: error: Could not resolve package dependencies: failed downloading 'https://maven.pkg.github.com/HedvigInsurance/authlib/com/hedvig/authlib/authlib-kmmbridge/1.3.21-alpha-20240313135116/authlib-kmmbridge-1.3.21-alpha-20240313135116.zip' which is required by binary target 'authlib': badResponseStatusCode(401)`
 ###### Running this commands in the terminal should resolve it: